- Tracy Gunn

-Struggling with Physiology during your Instructor Developement.
-This following information will discuss basic diving physiology and attend to many of the questions that you will find in your IE. There are exams built-in along the way to help test your knowledge.
+Struggling with Physiology during your Instructor Development.
+The following information will discuss basic diving physiology and attend to many of the questions that you will find in your IE. There are exams built-in along the way to help test your knowledge.

 The purpose of the respiratory and circulatory systems is to supply tissues with Oxygen and to remove Carbon Dioxide: the two gases most important to your metabolic processes.

-The circulatory system transports oxygen, fuels, and materials from the respiratory and digestive system to your body tissues.
+The circulatory system transports oxygen, fuels, and materials from the respiratory and digestive systems to your body tissues.

 The gas exchange between the tissues and the blood occurs in capillaries throughout the body.

 The respiratory system brings oxygen to the body and carries waste carbon dioxide out.
-Gas exchange between the respiratory and circulatory system occurs between the alveoli and the pulmonary capillaries.
-It is here that the blood releases carbon dioxide and picks up oxygen
+Gas exchange between the respiratory and circulatory systems occurs between the alveoli and the pulmonary capillaries.
+It is here that the blood releases carbon dioxide and picks up oxygen.

 Plasma:

-Carries nutrients, chemicals, dissolved gases including some waste carbon dioxide and nitrogen.
+Carries nutrients, chemicals, and dissolved gases, including some waste carbon dioxide and nitrogen.
 Plasma accounts for half the weight of blood.

 Red blood cells (erythrocytes):